Technical Product Manager • Getir

 Context

-Getir was rapidly scaling as an ultrafast delivery startup.
-Engineering teams across multiple countries needed standardized infrastructure and developer experience.
-New hires were taking 60 days to make their 10th PR—too slow for a fast-moving company.
+Getir was scaling fast as an ultrafast delivery company, with engineering teams spread across multiple countries.
+Every team was standing up its own infrastructure, naming things its own way, and documenting (or not) wherever felt convenient.
+New hires were taking 60 days to ship their 10th PR—far too slow for a company adding engineers every week.

 Problem